 This acute pain may move to the front of your thoughts, not only making it difficult to ignore but also causing additional stresses that prevent you from sleeping.
 This creates a vicious cycle of stress, pain, and insomnia that can further worsen your chronic condition.

-2) External Factors Create Additional Pain
+2) External Factors Create Additional Pain at Night

 The pain you experience, however, isn’t solely in your mind.
 Additional factors at night can exacerbate the discomfort you may be feeling.
 For example, research has shown the effect that cold temperatures can have on arthritis and joint pain.
 The same neural receptors that respond to temperature changes also trigger pain.
 So it’s natural for your body to interpret these sensations as additional pain.